 After travelling in India and abroad for more than two years, if there’s one thing I have learned it is that no other country in the entire world is as diverse and distinct as India.
 Every state in India represents a tiny country on its own.
 And Karnataka, lying in the southern part of India, is a beautiful example.

-In Karnataka, one can find the bustling cities like Bengaluru, get cosy-up in the rainforests (of Coorg) or experience royalty in the princely city of Mysore — from glittering palaces to rare national parks to ancient ruins, from beaches to yoga retreats to evocative temple ruins, Karnataka has something for everyone.
+In Karnataka, one can find the bustling cities like Bengaluru, get cozy-up in the rainforests (of Coorg) or experience royalty in the princely city of Mysore — from glittering palaces to rare national parks to ancient ruins, from beaches to yoga retreats to evocative temple ruins, Karnataka has something for everyone.
 And if you’re planning to spend a weekend with your family and friends, here are my top 5 destinations in Karnataka:

 The City of Bengaluru

 Among all the Indian cities, if there’s one name I had to choose as the best Indian-city to travel, then Bengaluru would be my first choice.
 Blessed with a benevolent climate and a burgeoning drinking, dining and shopping scene, Bangalore offers the finest city-like experience in India.

 What’s better is the fact that Bangalore can moreover be visited anytime throughout the year and is well connected by road, railways, and air.
 Speaking of what to see and do in Bangalore, here are some quick tips:

 - Soaking in the architecture of the Attara Kacheri (High Court)